alfishofi/Earthquake-Analysis-in-South-California/README.md

 # Earthquake Analysis in South California
- This is a final project of High Level Programming course about analysis of earthquake based on South-California database
+ This is a final project of High Level Programming course about analysis of earthquake based on South-California database using Python.